-I am a Lecturer at the Department of Government at the University of Essex and co-director of the Essex Summer School in Social Science Data Analysis.
+I am a Senior Lecturer at the Department of Government at the University of Essex and co-director of the Essex Summer School in Social Science Data Analysis.
 Previously, I was an Assistant Professor of International Organizations at the School of Social Sciences, University of Mannheim.
 I am also affiliated to the Collaborative Research Center ``Political Economy of Reforms'' (SFB 884) at the University of Mannheim.
 My research areas include the political economy of central banking, fiscal and monetary policies, public opinion, and immigration.
 I am also interested in political textual analysis.

 I'm originally from Nelson, British Columbia, Canada.
 I completed my BA (Hons) at McGill University in Montreal in Economics and International Development Studies.
 I formally shifted to Political Science from Economics at McGill University, and I studied Political Economy at Emory University.
 During my PhD, I took classes and conducted research in both Economics and Political Science and I worked in the Research Department of the Federal Reserve Bank of Atlanta as a research intern from 2008-2013.

 In my spare (pre-Corona) time, I enjoy(ed) traveling.
 I have an extensive collection of unflattering photos of central banks around the world.